 My first thought was, huh, where did you get that idea?
 Then I read the article.
 It was well-written and entertaining.
 It reminded me of a three-part series I wrote last fall titled, Why are we being visited now.
 I then noticed that he wrote another article prior to that, in July, which was reminiscent of my article, Apollo Wha???
 Imitation, it seems, is the greatest form of flattery.
 Thanks Rich.
 I am humbled and honored.

-no one cares about because it only exists in my mind
+Me, trying to look like someone in a writing duel no one cares about because it only exists in my mind |

 Rich was kind enough to mention his, "neighbor, who runs a blog called I Saw One Too" in the second article.
 Thanks for the plug.
 (Next time, please add a link, like I just did.)
 But he completely dismissed the whole idea of visitation by people who may have evolved a few million years before us by saying, "If we were being visited, I think we’d know, that’s all.
 I don’t think there’d be any doubt.
 Hiding it would be like Columbus hiding his 'discovery' of the New World.
 Impossible."